zew/go-questionnaire/README.md

 * Client side JS validation is deliberately omitted;
    [a would-be JS client lib](http://www.javascript-coder.com/html-form/form-validation.phtml)

+* Dynamic textblocks such as `RepsonseStatistics` are available, and can be easily added.

 * Package `systemtest` performs full circle roundtrip - filling out all available questionaire and comparing the server JSON file with the entered data.
 Both, mobile and desktop version are tested.

 * Load testing script for 50 concurrent requests.